Back to top

 Melissa Cogavin

-Melissa has been a driving force behind the rise of Event Cinema; her expansive strategic vision and superb commercial acumen she has used to simultaneously grow an organisation and change an industry.
+She has achieved global recognition as the driving force behind the rise of Event Cinema; where her expansive strategic vision and superb commercial acumen enabled her to build a successful organisation and change the cinema industry.

 Ian Adkins

-Ian is a Principal at Analysys Mason, a specialist telecoms advisory firm, and is one of its leading experts in broadband and utility telecoms with over 22 years’ experience in telecoms consulting.
-He has worked on telecoms projects for national and local government, regulators, operators, investors and end-user organisations, and is adept at managing multiple stakeholder groups involved in complex programmes.
+Ian is a Principal at specialist telecoms advisory firm Analysys Mason, and a leading expert in broadband and utility telecoms with over 22 years’ experience in telecoms consulting.
 Ian specialises in issues related to public policy and market competition, and his experience ranges from strategy development through to procurement and commercial contract negotiations for public-sector, enterprise and operator clients wishing to develop innovative service solutions.

 Ian has extensive experience in developing broadband policies, building network cost models, appraising commercial models and designing delivery strategies.
 He has managed over 40 broadband projects for public authorities that have resulted in successful broadband roll-out and the subsequent achievement of socioeconomic benefits for citizens and businesses through high levels of take-up.
 He authored the study to lower barriers to telecoms infrastructure deployment published by the Broadband Stakeholder Group that led to the formation of the UK government’s ‘Barrier Busting Taskforce’.